Joshua-Enrico/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 0. Hello World:
-This script will print "Hellow,World", `echo "Hello,wolrd"`.
+This script will print "Hellow,World", `echo "Hello, World"`.

 1. Confused smiley:
 This script will print a confused smile `"(Ôo)'`, We use `echo "\"(Ôo)'"`.